anmol12-gib/anmol12-gib/README.md

 # Anmol Virmani

-I build things — workflow engines, real-time collaboration tools, ML ranking systems.
-Third year IT student at NSUT Delhi who got tired of tutorial projects and started shipping real ones.
+Third year IT student at NSUT Delhi.
+I work across the stack — backend systems, real-time apps, and ML pipelines.
+Built real products, interned at a software company, and always working on something new.
+Open to summer opportunities in software engineering and data science.

 ---